 Youth have also disclosed that they have little to no energy.
 This can affect their ability to follow their daily routines, such as working or going to school, maintaining relationships and progressing in their lives.

 Luwam: What impact does this have on young people in the long-term?

 Medina: Good nutrition is important for everyone, and especially youth.
 Adolescence is a time for rapid physical and mental growth and development.
 Healthy eating and ensuring proper food intake are essential in meeting young peoples’ nutrition and energy needs.

 Youth need extra nutrients that are rich in energy, calcium and iron to support organ and tissue growth.
 This is especially important for brain development, bone growth, and hormonal changes during puberty.
 Nutrition for growth and development during teen years paves the way for entering healthy adulthood, and significantly reduces the risks of illnesses that occur later in life such as diabetes, cardiovascular diseases and obesity.

 Luwam: Is there a particular young person who comes to mind when you think of the power of food in your work?

-Medina: Last year, we had a young man access our health centre.
+Medina: We had a young man access our health centre.
 We offered him a hot beverage and lunch while he completed a health history with one of the nurses.
 We spoke about his immediate health needs: Supplies and care for the various wounds on his body and significant weight loss from living on the street.

 When we asked about his goals, he said he wanted to be a chef, but for now he just needed a place to stay.
 As a result of staying with us, he was able to access nutritious meals every day.
 Over the next few months, we saw him regularly visit the clinic to keep up with his health.
 One day, I spoke about our Cooking for Life program, our culinary arts training program that prepares youth for jobs in the food and hospitality industry and he decided to register.